BhanuPrakash2047/bookhaven-ecommerce/README.md

 > This **fan-out event model** ensures loose coupling, scalability, and performance under load.

 ---

+### 🔮 Future Improvements

+If I had more time, I would enhance BookHaven with the following features to further improve scalability, reliability, and user experience:

+- **Circuit Breaker Implementation:** To improve fault tolerance and prevent cascading failures between microservices.
+- **Distributed Tracing:** For better observability and debugging across service calls in this distributed architecture.
+- **Expand Notifications Coverage:** Currently, notifications are sent only when an order is created.
+I plan to implement real-time notifications for all critical events across all services.
+- **Advanced Recommendation Algorithms:** Upgrade the recommendation engine with machine learning or collaborative filtering techniques for more personalized user suggestions.
+- **Docker Build Automation:** Add Dockerfiles and multi-stage builds for each microservice and frontend to simplify deployment and ensure consistent environments.

 ### 🛠️ How to Run Locally